choojun/sas/README.md

   * A scatterplot displays the relationship between two continuous variables.
 It is constructed by plotting individual data points on a graph with one variable represented on the x-axis and the other variable represented on the y-axis.

-[P10d1.sas](https://github.com/choojun/sas/blob/main/P10d1.sas) How to use PROC CHART to create histogram with VBOX-HBOX

-[P10d2.sas](https://github.com/choojun/sas/blob/main/P10d2.sas) How to use PROC UNIVARIATE to create histogram

-[P10d3.sas](https://github.com/choojun/sas/blob/main/P10d3.sas) How to use PROC UNIVARIATE and PROC FORMAT to create histogram

-[P10d4.sas](https://github.com/choojun/sas/blob/main/P10d4.sas) How to use PROC CAPABILITY to create histogram

-[P10d5.sas](https://github.com/choojun/sas/blob/main/P10d5.sas) How to use PROC SGPANEL with to create histogram and density plots

-  * Histograms are graphical representations of the distribution of a dataset.
-They can reveal important characteristics of the data, such as whether it follows a normal distribution, is skewed to one side, or has multiple peaks.

 [P10e1.sas](https://github.com/choojun/sas/blob/main/P10e1.sas) How to use PROC SGPLOT to create bar chart